Your Questions Answered: “Can I get your take on evaluations of activities please? I need something quick and easy instead of writing an essay.”

 When reviewing your notes, use a simple structure to evaluate individual activities.
 For example, you could ask the following three questions:

-Ask you own questions by emailing *protected email* or joining our Activity Coordinators Facebook Group and asking your question there.
+Ask your own questions by emailing orjoining our Activity Coordinators Facebook Group and asking your question there.